ampproject/amphtml/extensions/amp-selector/amp-selector.md

 </table>

 ## Behavior

-AMP select is a control that presents a list of options and lets the user choose one or many.
+The AMP selector is a control that presents a list of options and lets the user choose one or many options; the contents of the options aren't just limited to text.

-- An `amp-selector` can contain any arbitrary HTML elements or AMP components.
+- An `amp-selector` can contain any arbitrary HTML elements or AMP components (e.g., `amp-carousel`, `amp-img`, etc.).
-- An `amp-selector` cannot contain any nested `amp-selector`s
+- An `amp-selector` cannot contain any nested `amp-selector` controls.
-- Selectable options are marked by setting an `option` attribute on the element and assign a value to it.
-Example: `<li option='value'></li>`
+- Selectable options can be set by adding the `option` attribute to the element and assigning a value to the attribute (e.g., `<li option='value'></li>`).
-- One or more options can be disabled by marking them with the `disabled` attribute.
+- Disabled options can be set by adding the `disabled` attribute to the element (e.g.,  `<li option='d' disabled></li>`).
-- The entire amp-selector could be disabled by adding the `disabled` attribute on the `amp-selector` element itself.
+- Preselected options can be set by adding the `selected` attribute to the element (e.g.,  `<li option='b' selected></li>`).
-- The selector by default allows one selection at a time, when the `multiple` attribute is added to the `amp-selector` element it enables multiple options to be selected at the same time.
+- To allow for multiple selections, add the `multiple` attribute to the `amp-selector` element.
+By default, the `amp-selector` allows for one selection at a time.
-- Options can be pre-selected by adding the `selected` attribute to one or more options.
+- To disable the entire `amp-selector`, add the `disabled` attribute to the `amp-selector` element.
-- When an `amp-selector` has a `name` attribute and is put inside a `form` tag and a submit event occurs on the corresonding form the selector behaves like a radio-button/checkbox group and submits the selected values (the ones assigned to the option) against the name of the selector.
+- When an `amp-selector` contains a `name` attribute and the `amp-selector` is inside a `form` tag, if a submit event occurs on the form, the `amp-selector`behaves like a radio-button/checkbox group and submits the selected values (the ones assigned to the option) against the name of the `amp-selector`.

 Example: